fjp/fjp.github.io/collections/_diffbot/2020-02-15-ros-integration.md

 roslaunch gazebo_ros empty_world.launch
 ```

-It is convenient to use a launch file within the `/MYROBOT_gazebo` package which launches
+One way to launch a robot inside a world is to use a launch file within the `/MYROBOT_gazebo` package which launches
-[`empty_world.launch`](https://github.com/ros-simulation/gazebo_ros_pkgs/blob/melodic-devel/gazebo_ros/launch/empty_world.launch) and spawns a robot model:
+[`empty_world.launch`](https://github.com/ros-simulation/gazebo_ros_pkgs/blob/melodic-devel/gazebo_ros/launch/empty_world.launch) and spawns a robot model using the `spawn_model` python script.
+This script is located within the [`gazebo_ros`](https://github.com/ros-simulation/gazebo_ros_pkgs/tree/melodic-devel/gazebo_ros) package, to make a service call request to the `gazebo_ros` ROS node (named simply "gazebo" in the rostopic namespace) to add a custom URDF into Gazebo, see [gazebo tutorial](http://gazebosim.org/tutorials?tut=ros_roslaunch#%22ROSServiceCall%22RobotSpawnMethod).

 ```xml
 <launch>